cocos2d-x/cocos-utils/README.md

 }
 ```

-* genRes--->To generate config of path of js sources.
+* genJsRes--->To generate config of path of js sources.
 ```script
 {
     "output" : "cfg/jsRes.js",